remingu/ippool/README.md

 ### register a new prefix

 ippool expects a net.IPNet struct to register a prefix.
+Max Prefix Size is /64.

 Converting a regular IP Address string with cidr-prefix to net.IPNet using golangs net.ParseCidr function.